 Internal stakeholders that are the team members need to know the customer status and value to be delivered at all interfaces.
 Clear roles need to be charted and communicated.
 A few questions need to be answered:

-* Is the customer status/value recognised at all touch points?
+* Is the customer status/value recognized at all touchpoints?

 * Regarding the proposition, what you will / will not deliver?

-* Are the roles of all on the account team known?
+* Are the roles of all on the account managers known?

 Externally, customers need to have details of all members on his account.
 They need to be in agreement with the proposition, opportunities, priorities, and activity.
 Once again, there are a few questions that must always be dealt with: